Santiago23florido/HexProject/README.md

 - Player O aims to connect the top and bottom sides.
 - Draws are theoretically impossible; one player must win.

-This project currently supports human-vs-human gameplay through a text-based interface.
+This project supports human vs human and human vs AI (random or Monte Carlo) through a text-based interface.

 ## Object-Oriented Structure